Striped MulletMugil cephalus

 Size, Age, and Growth

-The maximum length of the striped mullet is 47.2 inches (120 cm), with a maximum weight of 17.6 pounds (8 kg).
+The maximum length of the striped mullet is 20 inches (51 cm).
 Lifespan is reported to range somewhere between 4 and 16 years.
 Maturity is attained at approximately 3 years of age, corresponding to lengths of 7.9-11.8 inches (20-30 cm).
 Females mature at a slightly larger size than males.
 Growth rates along the gulf coast of Florida increase from west to east, from the panhandle along the peninsula, probably due to the temperature increase.
 Most growth occurs during the spring and summer months.
 Adults grow at a rate of 1.5-2.5 inches (3.8-6.4 cm) per year.
 Females are larger and grow faster than males of the same age.

 Mullet are diurnal feeders, consuming mainly zooplankton, dead plant matter, and detritus.
 Mullet have thick-walled gizzard-like segments in their stomach along with a long gastrointestinal tract that enables them to feed on detritus.
 They are an ecologically important link in the energy flow within estuarine communities.
 Feeding by sucking up the top layer of sediments, striped mullet remove detritus and microalgae.
 They also pick up some sediments which function to grind food in the gizzard-like portion of the stomach.
 Mullet also graze on epiphytes and epifauna from seagrasses as well as ingest surface scum containing microalgae at the air-water interface.
 Larval striped mullet feed primarily on microcrustaceans.
 One study found copepods, mosquito larvae, and plant debris in the stomach contents of larvae under 35mm in length.
 The amount of sand and detritus in the stomach contents increases with length indicating that more food is ingested from the bottom substrate as the fish matures.